Equivariant graph neural networks for fast electron density estimation of molecules, liquids, and solids: Methods

 \subsubsection{QM9 Dataset}

-The geometries for the QM9 dataset \cite{Ramakrishnan2014-ey, Ruddigkeit2012-dc} are obtained from Figshare repository as deposited by \citet{ramakrishnan_dral_rupp_anatolevonlilienfeld_2014}.
+The geometries for the QM9 dataset \cite{Ramakrishnan2014-ey, Ruddigkeit2012-dc} are obtained from Figshare repository as deposited by \cite{ramakrishnan_dral_rupp_anatolevonlilienfeld_2014}.
 The VASP package only supports periodic boundary conditions so we use simulation cells with vacuum around molecules such that there is a gap of at least \SI{4}{\angstrom} or more.
+As pointed out by a reviewer, the gap is not large enough to avoid all interactions between adjacent molecules.
+To quantify the interaction we have doubled the size of the unit cell of 1000 test set molecules and calculated the electron density at the same grid points as in the original dataset.
+The average $\varepsilon_|mae|$ (\eqref{eq:mae}) between the recalculated and original densities is $0.18\%$.